raleel/mythras-srd/0006_Vehicles.md

 ## Hull and Structure

 The size and purpose of a vehicle affects the thickness of its hull and resilience of its internal structure.
 A motorcycle, for example, has a minimal hull, built as it is for speed and agility.
 A Land Ironclad (a massive, tracked or wheeled armored behemoth, powered by steam or diesel engines), being a much larger vehicle designed for the battlefield, has a much larger hull.
-The comparative sizes of hulls (and how many hits from weapons they can typically withstand), is summarised on the Vehicle Size table below.
+The comparative sizes of hulls (and how many hits from weapons they can typically withstand), is summarized on the Vehicle Size table below.

 Whenever a vehicle suffers harm, the incoming damage is reduced by its Hull value.
 Any remaining damage is subtracted from the vehicle's Structure points and has a percentage chance (equal to the penetrating damage) of affecting a System.
-If the vehicle is ever reduced to zero Structure it is either utterly destroyeddestroyed, or so badly wrecked it must be scrapped.
+If the vehicle is ever reduced to zero Structure it is either utterly ddestroyed, or so badly wrecked it must be scrapped.

 **Terrestrial Hulls**